 Of course, some people do both scoping and proofreading.
 While a course in legal transcript proofreading will help you learn how to spot errors in the documents you handle, it won’t be as in-depth as a course designed specifically for scoping.
 Even if you begin with proofreading, taking scoping training will benefit you and your court reporter clients.

 What Are The Best Scopist Training Options?

 Scopist, legal transcription, and legal document proofreading training are available through in-person or online learning.
 If you’re looking for in-person training, check your local colleges, continuing education programs, or court reporting professional organizations.

 You can also find a variety of scoping and legal transcription courses online.
 When compared with in-person college courses, they are incredibly affordable.
-Considering that these are remote work jobs themselves, online training courses to learn the skills makes perfect sense.
+Considering that scoping, transcription, and proofreading are remote work jobs, online training courses to learn the necessary skills makes good sense.

-Check out these free introductory courses below that I personally recommend.
+Check out these free introductory courses below.
+Anywhere and Anytime Careers recommends each of these options.
 These mini-courses are right for you if you’re still not quite sure if this is the best career for you.
-They’re a great way to get an idea of what it’s really like:
+They’re a great way to get an idea of what the work will be like in each field:

 - Internet Scoping School’s free Intro to Scoping Mini-Course gives you the basics in a seven-day course.
-By the time you reach the end, you’ll know whether scoping is for you!
+By the time you reach the end, you’ll have a much better idea about whether scoping is for you!

 - Transcription Foundations from Transcribe Anywhere gives you a peek into life as a transcriptionist in this one-week mini-course.